McMurdo Station: Chalet and governance

-Historic sites
+Historic sites and memorials

 The Richard E. Byrd Historic Monument was erected at McMurdo in 1965.
-It comprises a bronze bust on black marble, 150 × 60 cm square, on a wooden platform, bearing inscriptions describing the polar exploration achievements of Richard E. Byrd.
+It includes a bronze bust on black marble, 150 × 60 cm square, on a wooden platform, bearing inscriptions describing the polar exploration achievements of Richard E. Byrd.
 It has been designated a Historic Site or Monument (HSM 54), following a proposal by the United States to the Antarctic Treaty Consultative Meeting.